tarwn/lessthandot-hugo/blogs/content/posts/2010-03-07-sql-saturday-33-charlotte-nc.md

 Denny Cherry** ([blog][12] | [twitter][13])

 As Denny put it in the beginning, often there is a disconnect between DBA's and Storage Admins that comes down to some fundamental differences in terminology.
-This session was a &#8216;How to Speak Storage Admin' class that walked us trough the basics of terminology, tools and methods to help size your environment, and some advanced tools he uses in his own environment.
+This session was a 'How to Speak Storage Admin' class that walked us trough the basics of terminology, tools and methods to help size your environment, and some advanced tools he uses in his own environment.
 And excellent session, even if I am a developer and not a DBA 🙂

 **<u>[Top 10 Mistakes on SQL Server][18]</u>